Empowering and Inspiring One Generation to the Next

 *The recent film, titled Hidden Figures, tells the story of some of NASA’s African-American female mathematicians who overcame social obstacles to help Ohioan John Glenn become the first American to orbit the Earth in his Friendship 7 spacecraft 55 years ago this month.

-Arguably boxing's most celebrated athlete, heavyweight champion Muhammad Ali was also known for his public stance against the Vietnam War and his longtime battle with Parkinson's disease.
-The Cavs will honor the legacy of Muhammad Ali - one of the most significant and celebrated sports figures of the 20th century during a memorable halftime presentation.
-As part of the halftime, the team will remember a notable meeting in Cleveland, known as the “Ali Summit,” where Ali brought together the top black athletes and leaders in the country (including Jim Brown, Bill Russell, Kareem Abdul-Jabbar and Carl Stokes) in support of his personal decision to opt out of the Vietnam War draft.
+The Cavs will honor the legacy of Muhammad Ali - one of the most significant and celebrated sports figures of the 20th century - during a memorable halftime presentation.
+As part of the halftime, the team will pay homage to the 50th anniversary of a notable meeting in Cleveland, known as the “Ali Summit,” where Jim Brown brought together the top black athletes and leaders in the country (including Bill Russell, Kareem Abdul-Jabbar and Carl Stokes) in support of Ali’s personal decision to opt out of the Vietnam War draft.